jindongli-Ai/Survey_on_CLIP-Powered_Domain_Generalization_and_Adaptation/README.md

-# A Comprehensive Survey on CLIP Powered Domain Generalization and Adaptation: Review and Beyond
+# CLIP-Powered Domain Generalization and Domain Adaptation: A Comprehensive Survey

 The official GitHub page for the survey paper "CLIP-Powered Domain Generalization and Domain Adaptation: A Comprehensive Survey".